rpetti/vmcli/README.md

 ## License

+This is for free non-commercial or educational use.
+Since March 2021 it is also free to use the Voicemeeter Remote API in professional or commercial projects.

-This is for free non-commercial or educational use only.
-Please see https://www.vb-audio.com/Services/developers.htm for more information on the license restrictions regarding the VoiceMeeterRemote API that is used by this project.
+Please see https://www.vb-audio.com/Services/developers.htm for more information on the license regarding the VoiceMeeterRemote API that is used by this project.

 ## Usage